Galaxy S20 Ultra 5G review: Samsung's most advanced phone fails to hit a home run

 With the screen on its default mode, I got the all-day longevity I expected from the S20 Ultra's massive 5,000-mAh battery.
 For reference, the Galaxy Note 10 Plus has a capacity of 4,300 mAh and lasts me from 6 a.m. through 2 a.m., with more to spare.
 I don't even get nervous until I'm down to at least 12%.

-Tom's Guide also found that the S20 Ultra's 120Hz took off 3 hours of battery life from its usual testing protocol, compared to running the same test at 60Hz.
-With 120Hz engaged, the Ultra's 5,000-mAh battery lasted just over 9 hours in a continuous 5G drain test.
+Tom's Guide also found that the S20 Ultra's 120Hz took off three hours of battery life from its usual testing protocol, compared to running the same test at 60Hz.
+With 120Hz engaged, the Ultra's 5,000-mAh battery lasted just over nine hours in a continuous 5G drain test.

 I have to note that all my real-world testing occurred over 4G, though the S20 phones are all 5G-ready.
-AT&T, my usual carrier, wasn't done with 5G certification at the time of testing, But the network says it will be by the time the Galaxy S20 phones hit the market on March 6.
+(Buyers in the UK and Australia will have to pay extra for 5G versions of the phones.)
+AT&T, my usual carrier, wasn't done with 5G certification at the time of testing, but the network says it will be by the time the Galaxy S20 phones hit the market on March 6.

 A SIM card T-Mobile provided never connected to the 5G network where I was in Silicon Valley and San Francisco.
 We'll follow up with 5G testing from New York, so we can evaluate if and how 5G might affect battery life.